vezzolter/DSA/Algorithms/Sorting/Sorting.md

 <p align="center"><img src="./img/sorting.png"/></p>

 ---
+**Essential Terminology:**
-**Sorting Algorithm** — set of steps used to arrange elements in a specific order.
-It introduces the following terms:
+- **Sorting Algorithm** — is set of steps used to obtain a particular order of elements within a collection of data.
-- **Collection** — a grouping of elements arranged in a specific order.
-- **Specific Order** — the arrangement of elements within a collection based on a defined set of criteria.
+- **Specific Order** — is an arrangement of elements within a collection based on a defined set of criteria.
-- **Criterion** — a rule used to make the decisions about the order of elements.
+- **Criterion** — is a rule used to make the decisions about the order of elements.
+- **Collection** — is a data structure, which is used to group multiple elements together.
+  - **Table** — is a small collection of all elements.
+  - **File** — is a big collection of all elements.
+  - **Database** — is a large collection of all elements.
-- **Element** — an individual entity within a collection.
+- **Element/Record/Item** — is an individual entity within a collection.
-- **Index of an Element** — the position of an element within collection.
+  - **Index/Key of Element** — is a position of an element within collection.
-- **Value of an Element** — the actual data stored within the element.
+  - **Value/Data of Element** — is an actual information stored within the element.